Provincial Directory - Religious Communities

 The Melanesian Brotherhood was founded by Ini Kopuria, a native Solomon Islander from Guadalcanal, in 1925.
 Its main purpose was evangelistic, to take and live the Gospel in the most remote islands and villages throughout the Solomon Islands, among people who had not heard the message of Christ.
 The Brotherhood’s method is to live as brothers to the people, respecting their traditions and customs: planting, harvesting, fishing, house building, eating and sharing with the people in all these things.
 Kopuria believed that Solomon Islanders should be converted in a Melanesian way.

 Today, the work of the Brotherhood has broadened to include work and mission among both Christians and non-Christians.
-The Melanesian Brotherhood now has three regions: Solomon Islands, Papua New Guinea, and Vanuatu & Fiji.
-They have also opened two households and a community centre in Palawan, the Philippines.
+The Melanesian Brotherhood now has three Regions in the Pacific: Solomon Islands (includes Brothers in the Philippines and Vancouver); Papua New Guinea; and Southern (Vanuatu, New Caledonia & the Diocese of Polynesia).
+There is a Region for Companions and any Brothers in Europe.

-The Brotherhood aims to live the Gospel in a direct and simple way following Christ's example of prayer, mission and service.
-The brothers take the vows of poverty, chastity and obedience, but these are not life vows but for a period of five years, which can be renewed.
-They train for three years as novices and make their vows as brothers at the Feast of St Simon and St Jude.
+The Brotherhood aims to live the Gospel in a direct and simple way following Christ’s example of prayer, mission and service.
+The Brothers take the vows of poverty, chastity and obedience, but these are not life vows but for a period of three years, which can be renewed.
+They train for four years as novices and normally make their vows as Brothers at the Feast of St Simon and St Jude.
+Most of the Brothers are laymen but a few are ordained.

-Address: Dobuduru Regional Headquarters, Haruro, PO Box 29, Popondota, Oro Province, Papua New Guinea
+Address: Dobuduru Regional Headquarters, Haruro, PO Box 29, Popondetta, Oro Province, Papua New Guinea